ABOUT LEE ABRAHAM

 2012 saw Lee retreat to his newly built Dockside Studio with his core band to record Distant Days which took 2 years to complete but was again released to critical acclaim in 2014.

-2016 news saw the release of The Seasons Turn.
-It features his core band and many guests (Marc Atkinson, Dec Burke, Simon Godfrey, Mark Colton and Martin Orford to name a few).
+2016 news saw the release of Lee's newest album The Seasons Turn.
+It featured his core band and many guests (Marc Atkinson, Dec Burke, Simon Godfrey, Mark Colton and Martin Orford to name a few).
 Festival Music released the album once again worldwide.